 After diagnosing the performance of your product pages, you’ll be able to define a plan for improving the overall online shopping experience.

 Even though the process of creating an engaging online shopping experience can seem daunting, start from the basics and go from there.

-- Checkout experience - Give customers the chance to choose between registering and a guest checkout.
+Give customers the chance to choose between registering and guest checkout.
 Also, find a smart way to encourage them to give you their personal information.
 Offer an incentive or a personalized experience.
 One other thing which is very important for a pleasant checkout experience is to show an image of the product that your visitor is buying in the shopping cart.
 This way, you will avoid confusion and reduce the number of returned items due to the wrong color, size, or even the wrong product.